The Thin Blue Line Controversy

 Standing on the blue line and protecting the fabric of society are our law enforcement officers.
-Historically, the term Thin Blue Line was derived from The Thin Red Line, a military engagement during the Crimean War in 1854 by the British Sutherland Highlanders 93rd Regiment at the Battle of Balaklava.
+Historically, the term Thin Blue Line was derived from The Thin Red Line, a military engagement during the Crimean War in 1854 by the British Sutherland Highlanders 93rd Regiment at Balaklava.
 During the battle, the outnumbered men of the 93rd defeated a Russian cavalry charge.
 Typically firing from a four-man deep skirmish line on this day, they formed up two men deep, thus presenting a "thin red line" of riflemen.
 Firing three volleys, they caused the Russian retreat.

 In 1911, N.D.
 Anderson's poem "The Thin Blue Line" likened the U.S. Army's blue uniforms' actions to the British actions in 1854.